stormpath/stormpath-documentation/source/accnt_mgmt.rst

   - :ref:`How Login Works <how-login-works>`
   - :ref:`How Social Authentication Works <social-authn>`

-To quickly recap: Every source of users requires its own Directory in Stormpath.
+To quickly recap: Every source of user Accounts requires its own Directory in Stormpath.
 This means that users who directly register through your app will probably be stored inside a Cloud Directory, users who choose to login with Facebook will have to go into a Facebook Directory, and so on.

 When a user chooses to log in with a non-Cloud Directory (e.g. Facebook, SAML, etc), Stormpath creates an Account resource to represent them in the appropriate Directory and then returns it upon successful login.

-The issue then is what happens if a user chooses to register directly with your application one day, log-in with Facebook the next day, and then at some point in the future decides to log-in with Google as well.
+What happens if a user logs in directly with your application one day, then with Facebook the next day, and then with Google as well.
 The answer is that they will have 3 different Account resources, each one in a different Directory.

 In order to unify all of these Accounts, Stormpath offers Account Linking.
-Account Linking allows you to ensure that the Account that is returned on authentication is always the same Account found in the default Account Store.
-So the above example user could create three separate Accounts in three separate Directories, but if all of those Directories were linked then each login attempt would always return the same Account resource, regardless of which login method they chose.
+Account Linking allows you to ensure that the Account that is returned on authentication is always the same Account found in the :ref:`default Account Store <add-to-app-or-org>`.

+So in the above example, the user could create three separate Accounts in three separate Directories, but if all of those Accounts were linked then each login attempt would always return the same Account resource, regardless of which login method they chose.
 Moreover, each Account would be associated with all of the other Accounts via Account Links.

 .. _account-linking-benefits: